norad32/uo-landscaper-mode/README.md

 - **Dknight** and **Admin Khaybel** of [OrBSydia](https://orbsydia.com/) for creating UO Landscaper.
 - **Darus** for creating the best BMP2MAP conversion tool worldwide.
 - **Richard Garriott**, **Starr Long**, **Raph Koster**, **Rick Delashmit**, **Scott Phillips**, **Kirk Winterrowd**, **Joe Basquez** and **Hal Milton** for creating Worlds.
-- The Ultima Online Free Shard community for their continuous support and inspiration.
+- The **Ultima Online Free Shard Community** for their continuous support and inspiration.